What You Need to Know About Nanotechnology Engineering Technologist

 - Scientific Research Associate

-There were about 76,800 jobs for Nanotechnology Engineering Technologist in 2016 (in the United States).
+In the United States, there were 76,800 jobs for Nanotechnology Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Nanotechnology Engineering Technologist by 2026.
 There will be an estimated 7,100 positions for Nanotechnology Engineering Technologist per year.

 The states with the most job growth for Nanotechnology Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The salary for Nanotechnology Engineering Technologists ranges between about $36,120 and $98,720 a year.
+The typical yearly salary for Nanotechnology Engineering Technologists is somewhere between $36,120 and $98,720.

 Nanotechnology Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.

-How much do Nanotechnology Engineering Technologists make in different U.S. states?
+How much do Nanotechnology Engineering Technologists make in each U.S. state?

 |State||Annual Mean Salary|